 By Paula Martín/Graham Bishop

 This blog covers the key subjects since our last meeting that I hoped to cover but, as always, we ran out of time to deal with them all.
-As a Friend, you can watch the 30 minute `structured’ CPD web-cast with CISI.
+As a Friend, you can watch the `structured’ CPD web-cast with CISI – this month running for 45 minutes on 20th December.
 These Notes may be read to record a further 30 minutes of `structured CPD’, including a dipping into the links to the underlying stories.

 Highlights from the “Brussels for Breakfast” meeting